ktsn/vue-thin-modal/README.md

   If `true`, the modal will not be closed by clicking backdrop.

-* `content-transition` - Object
+* `content-transition` - String | Object

-  It is the same options as the props of Vue's `<transition>` component.
-You can customize the modal content transition by using this prop.
-If omitted a default transition will be used.
+  The transition property for the modal content.
+When passing `String` as the value, it will be used as transition name.
+When passing `Object`, it may contain the same options for the Vue's `<transition>` component.
+If omitted, the default value – `{ name: 'modal-content' }` – will be used.

-* `backdrop-transition` - Object
+* `backdrop-transition` - String | Object

   Same as `content-transition` except for the modal backdrop.
+The default value is `{ name: 'modal-backdrop' }`

 #### Events